 The timely referral of patients who meet the criteria for donation is essential to the donation process.
 The Center for Medicare and Medicaid Services requires hospitals and Donor Network of Arizona (DNA) to identify specific clinical triggers to determine when patients should be referred.
-In Arizona, the clinical triggers are to refer patients within one hour when:
+In Arizona, the clinical triggers to refer patients within one hour are:

 - At time of cardiac death (even if the patient has already been referred)

 Additionally, hospitals should call DNA at 1-800-447-9477 to report any of the following: